arj03/seedkernel/docs/RUNTIME.md

 The app itself lives in [seedchat](https://github.com/arj03/seedchat), not in this repo.
 Like [seed store](https://github.com/arj03/seedstore), it is a *consumer* of the runtime: it installs `seedkernel-wasm` and reaches the kernel only through published entry points (`shell-core`, `bundle`, `net-rtc`, `libsodium`).
 Nothing here knows chat exists — this section describes it because it is the shortest complete trace of the whole stack, and §13 walks the same pipeline byte-by-byte.

-What the demo stands up is a browser shell owning only the kernel, the bundle loader and its admission policy, a WebRTC transport (`RtcNetwork`, `host/net-rtc.ts`, §12.7), and a sandboxed iframe — every byte of chat UI and logic arrives as a signed bundle admitted at runtime.
+What the demo stands up is a browser shell owning only the kernel, the bundle loader and its admission policy, a WebRTC socket seam (`RtcNetwork`, `host/net-rtc.ts`, §12.7) under the transport bundle, and a sandboxed iframe — every byte of chat UI and logic arrives as a signed bundle admitted at runtime.

 On load it generates an Ed25519 identity, constructs a host (§3), and loads an admission policy (§12.5) approving modules whose author is the local identity — or, for apps received from a peer, one the user consents to.
 That consent decision is the browser's own policy state, and it is the only one the shell has to make: names cannot contend (§5.1), so a multi-app shell arbitrates *whether code runs*, never *who holds a name*.
 The table starts empty.
 The user picks a chat app (`v1 — text only`, `v2 — text + image + nick`); the shell builds a **signed bundle** — a `manifest.bundle` (the local key's Ed25519 signature over the manifest, which commits to the module's `genesisHash`) plus the app's `.wasm`, packed into one blob (§12.4) — verifies it, and the loader admits the module under that policy (§12.4).
 This is the *same* bundle format seed store loads; a chat app is just a one-module, guest-less bundle.
 Upgrading v1→v2 is a re-admit at the same name under the same key — the same key derives the same name — and it keeps the `chat` binding it already held (§12.10).
 Peers hand these bundles to each other in an `OFFER` frame; the recipient re-verifies the original author's manifest signature and admits it the same way — and because the manifest signs the module hash, the bundle survives any number of transitive relays and still authenticates against its original author (the store-and-forward property an offer needs, §12.4).